 Having said this, you are not limited to Azure.
 Alternative cloud platforms like Amazon AWS are possible too, although there is not yet much practical experience in this environment.

 You may even install the system to a single physical server, although you will lose the benefits of the distributed system in this case.
-Anyway, a single machine setup is a reasonable solution for dev/QA deployments.
+Anyway, a single machine setup is a reasonable solution for backend/QA deployments.

 Each web-to-print project is unique and many factors affect the system requirements.
 It is necessary to take into consideration the expected traffic, the product type (is it a large format banner or a tiny business card), how many graphical elements you typically have, whether you are doing VDP projects, etc.